COLONSAY CAMPAIGN TO MAINTAIN RUBBISH-FREE STATUS

 We even have a welcome message.

 Please remember - you do not have to join the organised session (although we hope you will!).
-If you prefer, or want to do more, black bags are provided at the Bookshop - but we ask you to return unused bags and please tell us where you have left the fruits of your labour, so that we can arrange for it to be collected and recycled.
+If you prefer, or want to do more, black bags are provided at the Bookshop - but we ask you to return unused bags and please tell us where you have left the fruit of your labour, so that we can arrange for it to be collected and recycled.

 If it is an unfamiliar, hazardous, heavy or awkward item - do not touch it, but do report it to Kevin Byrne or leave details at the Bookshop.